buildit/bookit-react/sprint-docs/09-demo-plan.md

 ## Inviting a user

-1) Log in to Bookit as Bruce.
+1) Log in to Bookit as Rasmus, a user with administrative permissions.
 2) Click 'Admin' to view the admin panel.
 3) Click '+' to add a user.
 4) Enter an email address in the form.